Nimo

 Important points to keep in mind

-Producers form the base by converting inorganic inputs into biomass; light, CO2, nutrients and temperature limit production.
+Producers convert inorganic inputs into biomass; light, CO2, nutrients, and temperature limit production.

-Roughly 10% of usable energy passes between trophic levels; about 90% is lost to respiration, heat and waste.
+Roughly 10% of usable energy passes between trophic levels, with about 90% lost to respiration, heat, and waste.

-Higher trophic levels have less biomass and fewer individuals because of cumulative energy loss.
+Higher trophic levels possess less biomass and fewer individuals due to cumulative energy loss.

-Apex predators exert top-down control and can trigger trophic cascades when removed or introduced.
+Apex predators enforce top-down control and can trigger trophic cascades when removed or introduced.

-Decomposers recycle nutrients; their activity increases with warmth, oxygen and moisture but slows under anaerobic or very acidic/alkaline conditions.
+Decomposers recycle nutrients; their activity increases with warmth, oxygen, and moisture but slows under anaerobic or extreme pH conditions.

-Food webs show multiple feeding links and provide a more realistic view of energy flow than single food chains.
+Food webs illustrate complex feeding relationships, depicting a more realistic picture of energy flow than simple food chains.

 Built with v0